bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] Hope - you win the game.
 - [ ] Coin which is bad until Tetrobol.
 - [ ] Heads - flip all your coins on heads.
 Tails - flip all your coins on tails.
+- [ ] Payoff - Gain souls for each status.
+Tails - lose life for each status.
+- [ ] Payoff - Gain souls.
+Increases (stacking) if this coin is blessed or lucky or frozen or charged or consecrated. / Gain life.
+Increases if this coin is Ignited or Cursed or Unlucky or Desecrated or Doomed.
+- [ ] Payoff - Gain souls when this is targeted by a coin effect which hasn't been used on it before.
+Permanently increase this amount.
+- [ ] Payoff - highlander - if this is your only coin, gain souls.
+Payoff based on the combined value of your other coins.
+- [ ] Payoff - pinata - when this is destroyed, gain souls.
+Heads - increase this amount.
+Tails - destroy this (power).
+- [ ] **Snowflakes**
+	- [ ] Power - Heads gain a snowflake.
+Tails lose life.
+If this is frozen, heal (more) life instead.
+	- [ ] Power - Freeze one of your coins.
+If it's already frozen, shatter it (destroy it and gain 1/2/3/4 snowflakes).
+Flat 2 uses.
+- [ ] Power - Blank all monsters.
+Bury this for 4 tosses.
+- [ ] **New Status: Banish** - Remove until the end of the round.
+- [ ] ??? - 0 reflips; increase by 1 every 1/2/3/4 tosses this round; resets each round.
+- [ ] ??? - Turn all your other coins to heads.
+Banish this coin for the rest of the round.
+- [ ] ??? - Increase the max charges of another coin this round. (this one seems kinda crazy? not sure.)
+- [ ] ??? - Make a coin Unlucky and Prime it.

 Characters I'd like to use